renzohillmann/GPT-Azure-Search-Engine/Latest_Release_Notes.md

 - Multi-Modality Notebook 11 Added.
   - audio_utils.py contains all the functions to add Whisper, TTS and Azure Speech Service capabilities
   - Images and Audio input are now included on the notebooks and on the supervisor architecture
-- Remove dependency of LangServe.
-Now it is FastAPI native only.
-  - Based on customer's feedback.
-The FastAPI does not use LangServe code.
-It is only FastAPI code.
-  - Implemented /stream endpoint using the Standard SSE Format (Servers side Events).
+- FastAPI backend removed.
+The project now ships only with the Bot Framework backend.
 - Web App frontend now allows for the user to speak to the Agent via the microphone